-Sector & Sub-Sector (Required): Choose the sectors(s)/sub-sector(s) those most closely apply (ies) to your dataset.
+Sector & Sub-Sector (Required): Choose the sectors(s)/sub-sector(s) those most closely apply(ies) to your catalog.

-Dataset Jurisdiction (Required): This is a required field to identify the exact location or area to which the dataset caters to viz. entire country, state/province, district, city etc.
+Asset Jurisdiction (Required): This is a required field to identify the exact location or area to which the Catalog and Resources (dataset/apps) caters to viz. entire country, state/province, district, city, etc.